HEnquist/camillagui-backend/README.md

 #### Hiding GUI Options
 Options can hidden from your users by editing `config/gui-config.yml`.
 Setting any of the options to `true` hides the corresponding option or section.
+These are all optional, and default to `false` if left out.
 ```yaml
 hide_capture_samplerate: false
 hide_silence: false